 - nomination paper;

-- candidate profile statement [if provided];
+- · candidate profile statement [if provided];

+- · candidate photograph [if provided];

 - nomination deposit;

 - evidence of NZ citizenship;

-- letter endorsing affiliation [if applicable];
+- · letter endorsing affiliation [if applicable];

 is required to be lodged together.
 [Section 55(2)(f) Local Electoral Act 2001].

 A receipt will be issued to acknowledge that a nomination has been received.
 This receipt does not constitute an acknowledgment that the nomination paper is in order.